12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 It will calculate out to 1,200 yards, so you'll be able to get tabs on how much distance you need to close to get a good shot at your target.

-The Leupold RX-FullDraw also has a hefty 6x magnification and an impressive 3000 actuation battery life.
+The Leupold RX-FullDraw 5 also has a hefty 6x magnification for quick target acquisition and an impressive 3000 actuation battery life.

 Plus, we found it was the most ergonomic of all the rangefinders we tested, which is always a perk on a long day out in the woods.

-We also loved the red OLED display, which gave us a clear read-out even when we were out in the woods at happy hour with nary a sunbeam to help us along.
+We also loved the OLED red display, which gave us a clear read-out even when we were out in the woods in bright and low light conditions.

 What We Like